AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 If a physical patch file/hotfix is mentioned in the Release Notes:

-* Download the file from the download section of [https://account.magento.com](https://account.magento.com/customer/account/login).
+* Download the file from the download section of [https://account.magento.com](https://account.magento.com/downloads/view/).
 (Shared access users must first be given download privileges by the account owner/license holder)

+**Caveats:**

+If you are on an older version of Adobe Commerce and have purchased Extended Support, your version must be one of the following to be able to apply the Security Patches:

+* 2.4.2-p2
+* 2.4.3-p3

+If you don't have Extended Support, you may request Support to share the patches with you, but they will not be able to resolve any issues/errors you may encounter when applying them.

 ### Case II: